Home

 Dennis Hopper Busted, part of a series, when Hopper was arrested in my home state of NM.
 Xerox paper, acrylics and Mod Podge on cardboard (2014)

-Cornered only one way out (2014) Oil on wood, approx. 20" x 20".
+Cornered (2014) Oil on wood, approx. 20" x 20".

 This is the Hudson Bay Company in Montreal, the oldest company in North America.
 Note how its been mostly repurposed.
 I gave it to a friend when we both in Montreal, he and it are now in the Netherlands.
 Water colors on paper.